How to Become Chief Marketing Officer (CMO): A Complete Guide

 A CMO may also be titled Marketing Director or Global Marketing Officer, depending on the company.
 On average, chief executives make $184,460, according to the U.S. Bureau of Labor Statistics (BLS).
 Marketing managers make an average of $149,000 in the US.
 According to Payscale, the Chief Marketing Officer makes an average of $174,360 per year.

 What are the key responsibilities of the CMO?

-The actual duties for a CMO depend quite a bit on the size of the company, industry, marketing budget and other aspects of the company you work for.
+The actual duties for a CMO depend on the company, industry, and marketing budget.
 Most of the work will relate to overseeing teams, creative work and strategy.